Stick to the script.

 The Law of Love fulfills the righteousness in Christ.
 Made a new creation for The Kingdom, we must adorn ourselves with the image of Christ.
 We are warned to do and teach others to observe The Law of God.
 Just as the children of Israel had the Law given by Moses, we must abide by The Law that Christ fulfilled.

 We are His children who have been endowed with principles and values that make up our identity in Christ.
 We have to be steadfast to love God with all our being, and love our neighbor as ourselves.
 Every area of our life will be impacted by our steadfast heart for godliness.
-We belong to The Kingdom of God and here on earth we have begun our journey as children of God.
+We belong to The Kingdom of God; and here on earth we are bearing our identity as children of God.

 13 Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted by evil, nor does He Himself tempt anyone.
 14 But each one is tempted when he is drawn away by his own desires and enticed.
 15 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.